Quality and Patient Safety

 This section contains information and documents related to:

-- Patient Safety Indicator Reports – We are committed to providing the safest care to our patients.
+We are committed to providing the safest care to our patients.
 There are seven patient safety indicators that are publicly reported under the Excellent Care for All Act on our website and by the provincial government, Health Quality Ontario.

-- Our Quality Improvement Plan (QIP) - the Ontario Government passed the Excellent Care for All Act (ECFAA).
+The Ontario Government passed the Excellent Care for All Act (ECFAA).
 One of the ways that ECFAA seeks to help hospitals meet their community's expectations regarding quality, patient safety and accountability is through the public reporting of Quality Improvement Plans.
 For NHH, the Quality Improvement Plan (QIP) is a meaningful way for us to clearly articulate our accountability to our community, patients, and staff.

 The Quality and Safety Committee of the Board, NHH administration, physicians, other health care professionals and patient/family advisors work together to develop annual QIPs for NHH and monitor progress.